OCA/l10n-france/README.md

 <!-- /!\ do not modify above this line -->

-# l10n-france
+# French Localization

-TODO: add repo description.
+French Localization Modules

 <!-- /!\ do not modify below this line -->